Report: Here's What The Feds Can Do To Cut Drug Prices

 The report recommends that Congress limit how much people should have to spend on prescriptions in government-run health programs like Medicare and Medicaid.

-Take away incentives for doctors to administer high cost drugs.
+Take away incentives for doctors to administer high-cost drugs

-This recommendation goes to a failed effort by the Department of Health and Human Services to encourage doctors that treat cancer and arthritis to use lower-cost medications if they're appropriate.
+This recommendation goes to a failed effort by the Department of Health and Human Services to encourage doctors who treat cancer and arthritis to use lower-cost medications if they're appropriate.
 Medicare pays doctors who administer drugs in their offices, including chemotherapy or arthritis drugs that are delivered intravenously, a percentage of the drug's price.

 That gives physicians a financial incentive to choose the most expensive medication available.